 The total value of private pension obligations at the end of 2010 was estimated at £3,217 billion (220 per cent of GDP), of which £1,165 billion (80 per cent of GDP) were public sector employee entitlements and £2,052 billon (140 per cent of GDP) corresponded to private sector entitlements (some of which may be personal pensions for public sector employees provided by insurance companies, which are not separately identifiable).
 Figure 5 shows that:

-private sector DB pension entitlements were worth 92 per cent of GDP at end-2010, compared with 49 per cent of GDP for private sector DC pensions, and
+Private sector DB pension entitlements were worth 92 per cent of GDP at end-2010, compared with 49 per cent of GDP for private sector DC pensions.

 Although the previous section shows that DB type pensions are still dominant in terms of entitlements accrued to date in 2010, active pension scheme membership in the private sector is currently moving away from DB provision as such schemes close to new members and DC options are offered instead.
 DC pensions are expected to become the dominant type of pension provision in the private sector in coming years.
 Therefore it is of interest to look in more detail at DC pension obligations.